prashanttsachan/Prashant-Sachan-AnswersAi-Backend/README.md

 Instruction are given below to start the application in all 3 environments.
 Though production environment is not included in this.
 Open api keys are not included due to git hub communite guildlines as it doesn't allows to push OPEN_API_KEYS

-Please add the open api key in below mwntioned files.
+Please add the open api key in below mentioned files.

 .env.dev , .env.test , Dockerfile